alexellis/civo-gitops-cli-blogpost/README.md

 ### Now let's add in the deployment

-We'll now run an SSH command to test everything works:
+We'll now edit our script to run a basic command over SSH using the SSH key that we generated to test that everything works:

+We'll be adding the following.
+You'll also see how we find the value for `$IP` using the CLI and `grep`.

 ```sh
 ssh -i $HOME/.ssh/id_rsa civo@$IP "cat /etc/os-release"